Go to product information

 Sold out

 Discover our high-crystallinity Canadian HTPLA filament, specially designed for functional parts that require heat resistance and durability.
-This advanced PLA offers the printability advantages of standard PLA while achieving a...
+This advanced PLA offers the printability benefits of standard PLA while achieving a...

 🚚 Free shipping on orders over $150 in select cities